jjiang95/phase-5-final-project/README.md

 ## Overview and Features

 Without being logged in, you can view all prompts and posts but cannot interact with them.
+Each post is linked to its user via their username at the top, which will direct to their profile when clicked.

 If logged in as a regular (non-admin) user, you'll be able to contribute posts to prompts, edit your own posts, and favorite and reply to posts.
 You'll have your own profile page where your posts and favorites will be displayed.